Hilarioo/Hatchio/README.md

 #### Unresolved Issues

-- Passing in a useState to another component as a prop w/ update. <- Go to dashboard.js and sign in w/ any of these credentials to see what i mean
+~~- Passing in a useState to another component as a prop w/ update. <- Go to dashboard.js and sign in w/ any of these credentials to see what i mean~~ fixed

-Professor
-ducTa@mail.com
-pass12345

-Student
-jackseptikey@mail.com
-pass12345

-Employer
-microsoft@mailr.com
-los12345

 #### Friday, April 13, 2021 :: Aaron